takelley1/linux-notes/permissions.md

 ---
 ## UMASK

-> umask modifies the default permissions of created files and directories to make them more restrictive
+> NOTE: umask modifies the default permissions of created files and directories to make them more restrictive

 ### directories